datagovuk/dgu-vagrant-puppet/README.md

     dpkg-preconfigure: unable to re-open stdin: No such file or directory
     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
+    The directory '/home/vagrant/.cache/pip/http' or its parent directory is not owned by the current user and the cache has been disabled.
+Please check the permissions and owner of that directory.
+If executing pip with sudo, you may want sudo's -H flag.

 ## Puppet apply